1960s Part 1: Prerequisites to Long Cane Safety

 Judy would be the first to admit that no amount of successful blind adults who grew up beating these highly unfavorable odds should ever convince anyone that this risky approach to childrearing is the best and only way to raise a blind child.
 Yet it was these very kids, like Judy, who fueled the literature of the 1960s, urging everyone to believe that only a childhood devoid of safe mobility could result in an independent blind adult.

 What about those children who didn't go to college?
 Those who fared far worse under these same conditions of growing up walking blind, what about their untapped potential?
-For as much praise heaped on those parents whose blind children beat the odds, parents of those with significant developmental delays were blamed.
+So much praise heaped on parents whose blind children beat the odds, parents of those with significant developmental delays could only feel they must be to blame.

 The Blame Game.

-On the other hand, since the children arrived on their first day of school unable to walk or talk; Minturn seemed certain it was the parents who were failing to understand the assignment.
-As Minturn explained the children were silent because, "mothers had been told, "talk to your baby."
+The children continued to arrive on their first day of school unable to walk or talk; Minturn seemed certain it was the parents who were failing to understand the assignment.
+She explained the children were silent because, "mothers had been told, "talk to your baby."
 And some took that to mean talk to the child every waking hour" (1960, p.
 57).

 Yet, even when Minturn admitted, "something went wrong with the "teaching to walk" methods.
 Our babies developed a toeing-out, waddling sort of gait" (pp. 57-58); she evaluated that outcome to mean again that the mother was responsible.
 She was convinced that "a blind child can be taught to toe forward, to swing out from the hips with chin up" with the right teacher (p.
 58).